LPL Financial Welcomes Financi - GuruFocus.com

-The financial advisors, along with account manager Destinee Chupp, join the team at Exemplar Financial Network’s Financial Partners, Inc.

-CHARLOTTE, N.C., June 28, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC announced today that financial advisors Scott Hartman AIF®, CRC® and Adam Johnston have joined LPL Financial’s broker-dealer, RIA and custodial platforms.
-They reported having served approximately $375 million in advisory, brokerage and retirement plan assets*, and join LPL from Cetera Investment Advisors.
+CHARLOTTE, N.C., July 03, 2023 (GLOBE NEWSWIRE) -- LPL Financial LLC announced today that financial advisor Buddy Favor has joined LPL Financial’s broker-dealer, RIA and custodial platforms.
+He reported having served approximately $115 million in advisory, brokerage and retirement plan assets*, and joins LPL from VALIC Financial Advisors, the broker-dealer for AIG Retirement Services.

-Based in Elkhart County, Ind., Johnston and Hartman have been in the industry since 2004 and 2008, respectively, and have worked together for about 13 years.
-They are joined by licensed account manager Destinee Chupp.
-They take a proactive, team approach to providing comprehensive financial planning and personalized investment strategies to help clients maneuver through the complex world of financial-services.

-“Our entire focus is to help take care of our clients and their families, and we do that by getting to know each person on a deeper level,” Hartman said.
-“We understand that no one strategy fits everyone, which is why every client gets our undivided attention—from planning to execution to follow-up.”
+Based in Indialantic, Fla., Favor began his career in wealth management in 2015.
+After shadowing a senior advisor, Favor likened financial planning to a putting the pieces of a jigsaw together, and he became motivated by the idea of helping people – regardless of their net worth or profession – fit together the pieces of their personal financial puzzle.
+To that end, Favor regularly volunteers his time helping both adults and high school students develop a basic understanding of financial literacy.
+“It’s important that everyone has the knowledge necessary to take an active role in their finances in order to help build their financial future,” Favor said.

+In addition to financial literacy, Favor believes in the importance of financial security.
+“One of the first things I ask my clients is what life would look like if they were debt free,” Favor said.
+“Then together we look at their full financial picture and I make recommendations to help them address their goals – potentially creating a very different financial future for themselves and their loved ones.”

 Related